 Requirements for Jewish Studies Minor

-The minor consists of fifteen semester hours, including two semester of Biblical or Modern Hebrew, or of another Jewish language approved by the advisor for the minor, unless equivalent competence is demonstrated.
+The minor consists of fifteen semester hours, including two semesters of Biblical or Modern Hebrew, or of another Jewish language approved by the advisor for the minor, unless equivalent competence is demonstrated.
 Courses fulfilling the minor requirements can be comprised of any of the core courses listed below, and any additional courses approved by the advisor for the minor.
 No more than eight semester hours of 1000-level or 2000-level language courses may be counted toward the minor, and no language courses taken toward the minor may be used to fulfill any University language requirement.
-Each semester, additional courses will count as core classes (Examples: REL 3293 - Topics in Biblical Studies, REL 4290 - Undergraduate Biblical Studies Seminar. or HIS 4935 - Senior Seminar).
+Each semester, additional courses will count as core classes (Examples: REL 3293 - Topics in Biblical Studies, REL 4290 - Undergraduate Biblical Studies Seminar, or HIS 4935 - Senior Seminar).
 To receive a list of such courses, or request that a course count as a core course for the minor, please contact the advisor for the minor.

-Students may count toward the minor three semester hours of course with significant, yet not majority, Jewish-studies content (Examples: ASH 4223 - Modern Middle East, EUH 4465 - Weimar and Nazi Germany, or FOW 4930 - Transnational Literature).
-Note that either REL 3194 or IFS 3113 may count towards the minor, but not both.
+Students may count toward the minor three semester hours of courses with significant, yet not majority, Jewish-studies content (Examples: ASH 4223 - Modern Middle East, EUH 4465 - Weimar and Nazi Germany, or FOW 4930 - Transnational Literature).
+Note that either REL 3194 or IDS 3197 may count towards the minor, but not both.
 Students who are not applying any language classes to the minor may count six semester hours of such classes toward the minor.
 To receive a list of such courses for a given semester, or to request that a course count in this category, please contact the advisor for the minor.

 EUH 4241 The Holocaust In Historical Perspective (3)